Raylc/Boxgrove-Exp/README.md

 * `Fig7.png` ...
 This is Fig.7 in the manuscript.
 * `Fig8.png` ...
 This is Fig.8 in the manuscript.
 * `Fig9.jpg` ...
 This is Fig.9 in the manuscript.
+* `HPC1.png` ...
+This is generated through Microsoft PowerPoint and integrated in Fig.4.
+* `HPC2.png` ...
+This is generated through Microsoft PowerPoint and integrated in Fig.4.
+* `LPC1.png` ...
+This is generated through Microsoft PowerPoint and integrated in Fig.4.
+* `LPC2.png` ...
+This is generated through Microsoft PowerPoint and integrated in Fig.4.

 ### manuscript
 * `apa.csl` ...
 This is the APA citation styleguide.